The turbine converts kinetic energy from the wind into three-phase AC electrical energy.

 Liebherr, Schaeffler, SKF and thyssenkrupp.

 A number of different bearing arrangements exist for offshore wind turbines including a single bearing supporting the generator and rotor.
-Another approach is to support the T.1.3 Main shaft with a bearing at each end (as for Senvion 6MW turbines).
+Another approach is to support the T.1.3 Main shaft with a bearing at each end.

 Such arrangements may use a combination of spherical roller bearings (to provide axial location) and a self-aligning roller bearing.
 Tapered roller bearings, such as the two-row double-outer race (TDO) and tapered double inner (TDI) variants, are also used to manage the combination of radial, thrust and overturning loads.
 Bearings are often heated prior to mounting on the main shaft in order to provide a robust, stress-concentration free connection.